5 Steps to Overcome Imposter Syndrome

 The same goes for wedding photography.

-The more you shoot, the more comfortable you'll become with every aspect of the wedding day - the different "scenes," the different groups of people you get to spend time with, navigating the with your gear and, of course, preserving those one-of-a-kind emotional moments that happen all day.
+The more you shoot, the more comfortable you’ll become with every aspect of the wedding day - the different “scenes,” the different groups of people you spend time with, navigating with your gear and, of course, preserving those one-of-a-kind emotional moments that happen oh so quickly and often unexpectedly.

-Each opportunity to shoot adds to your skill level which adds to your confidence.
+Each opportunity to shoot improves your skill level, which in turn increases your confidence.
 (Check out Issue #15 for more about second-shooting)

-Imposter syndrome loves to tell you that you're not good enough.
-One way to shut it up is to keep a record of your wins.
+Imposter syndrome loves to tell you that you’re not good enough.
+One way to shut up that insidious voice is to keep a record of your wins.
 This is one of the fun parts of being a wedding photographer, btw.

 Create a highlight reel, not just of your photos but of your proudest moments.